kristianwh/sectoralarm/README.md

 # Sector alarm
-Get the current status of your home alarm if you have the Swedish provider Sector Alarm.
+Get the current status of your home alarm if you have the Norwegian provider Sector Alarm.
 The two calls are getting the current status and retreiving the log.
+Very slightly modified version of https://github.com/the-louie/sectoralarm, to work in Norway.

 ## Configuration
 You need to supply your login email (username), password and the site-id of the site you want to retrieve information about.
 Rename the file `config_example.py` to `config.py`.